Download the PDF version of the Memorandum and Articles of Association here.

 a) any amount in excess of requirements from the Capital Fund, as approved by members at the AGM

-b) any unutilised amounts of Non-Corpus Funds as decided by the MC, and approved members at the AGM.
+b) any unutilised amounts of Non-Specific End-Use Funds as decided by the MC, and approved by members at the AGM.

 c) any specific donations received towards the Reserve Fund.